skrey/yellow-extensions/documentation/system.md

     sitename = Anna's Design Company
     author = Anna's Design Company
     language = en
-    parser = markdown
     template = default
     style = default
+    parser = markdown

 Any setting can be overwritten in the meta data of a page (Info).
 Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Error handling
 --------------
 Yellow will tell when something goes wrong.
-For example a missing page shows "File not found" with corresponding [HTTP status code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-The file `system/config/error404.txt` defines how missing pages looks like.
+For example a missing file shows "File not found" with corresponding [HTTP status code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+The file `system/config/error404.txt` defines how missing file looks like.
 You have complete control over what's shown to visitors.

 Check the web server logfile for further information.